-The imposition of interim measures is not indicative of a determination of responsibility or any other outcome.
+The imposition of supportive measures or interim measures is not indicative of a determination of responsibility or any other outcome.
 These measures may be modified at any time and may be kept in place after a final decision is reached.

-All parties are expected to comply with any interim measures that may be imposed until the formal resolution process concludes.
-Failure to comply with interim measures may be separate grounds for disciplinary action.
+All parties are expected to comply with any supportive measures or other interim measures that may be imposed.
+Failure to comply may be separate grounds for disciplinary action.

-12.4 Investigation Procedures
+12.1.3.4 INVESTIGATION PROCEDURES

 For complaints that have not been dismissed or resolved informally, the Title IX Coordinator will begin to initiate the investigation process.
-For complaints against parties outside the institution, the Title IX Coordinator will make reasonable efforts to prevent future incidents.
-The purpose of the investigation is to determine the facts relating to the complaint; decisions are based on the evidence.
+The purpose of the investigation is to determine the facts relating to the complaint; decisions are based on the evidence and the burden is on UAT to conduct an investigation that gathers sufficient evidence to determine whether sex discrimination occurred.
 Evidence may include the testimony of any involved parties and/or witnesses, and any documents relating to the complaint.

-UAT's policy and procedures are intended to ensure that individuals reported for Sexual Misconduct are not prejudged and are provided with adequate notice and an opportunity to be heard regarding the allegations made against them.
-Consistent with federal and state law, the investigators will ask questions or seek evidence that is relevant and not protected by law.
-Furthermore, evidence of a prior consensual sexual, romantic, or intimate relationship between the Complainant and Respondent itself does not by itself imply consent or preclude a finding of Sexual Misconduct.
+UAT's policy and procedures are intended to ensure that individuals reported for sex discrimination are not prejudged and are provided with adequate notice and an opportunity to be heard regarding the allegations made against them.
+Consistent with federal and state law, the Investigators will ask questions or seek evidence that is relevant and not otherwise impermissible.
+Questions are relevant when they seek evidence that may aid in showing whether the alleged sex discrimination occurred, and evidence is relevant when it may aid a decision maker in determining whether the alleged sex discrimination occurred.

+The Investigator will not, as a general rule, consider the sexual history of a Complainant or Respondent.
+However, in limited circumstances, sexual history may be directly relevant to the investigation.
+Evidence of a prior consensual sexual, romantic, or intimate relationship between the Complainant and Respondent itself does not by itself imply consent or preclude a finding of sex discrimination, sex-based harassment, or misconduct.
 UAT's investigation will occur independently from any legal/criminal proceedings that may take place.
 UAT may defer fact-gathering for an appropriate time during a criminal investigation.

-Investigators will be trained on issues related to Sexual Misconduct, trauma-informed responses, and investigation processes that protect the safety of all involved and promote accountability.
-The investigators must be impartial and free of any conflict of interest.
+Investigators will be trained on issues related to sex discrimination, sex-based harassment, misconduct, trauma-informed responses, and investigation processes that protect the safety of all involved and promote accountability.
+The Investigators must be impartial and free of any conflict of interest.